vaakash/aakash-web/docs/git-it-write/getting-started.md

 1. Select a post type to which posts have to be published.
 A hierarchial post type is preferred as it allows parent, child posts in a tree like structure provided custom permalinks are configured in your site.
 Read [FAQ](./faq.md) for more information on this.
 1. Save the settings.

+### Configuring authentication settings

+Git it write supports both public and private repositories.
+If you are publishing posts from a private repository, configure the authentication settings like GitHub username and [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token) under the "General settings" section.
+Note that this authentication setting applies to all the repositories which are configured.

 ## The webhook

 Github Webhook allows to notify the plugin whenever the files in the repository are modified.
 This allows the plugin to fetch the latest changes automatically and publish/update the posts automatically without any manual need to pull posts.